Physics

 Other thermodynamic quantities are obtained from standard thermodynamic relations, such as

 To use the interpolation, set synthesis_type to ‘hyperbolic-tangent’ in the config file, and use the variables in the interpolation_method section.
-The option use_thermodynamic_consistency is enabled by default, and it is recommended.
-If it is disabled by the user, all thermodynamic variables will be obtained by means of (1), instead of using the thermodynamic relations.
+The option use_thermodynamic_consistency is enabled by default, and it is highly recommended.
+If it is disabled by the user, all thermodynamic variables will be obtained just like \(Y(x)\), instead of using the thermodynamic relations.

 Attachment method